Selkup people: Genetics

+A 2016 study found that the global maximum of ANE ancestry occurs in modern-day Kets, Mansi, Native Americans, and Selkups.

 Culture

 The Selkups traditionally engaged in hunting, fishing, and reindeer herding as subsistence.
 The Selkups also utilized dugout canoes to sail on rivers.

 In 1911-1912 and 1914, the expeditions of the Finnish linguist and ethnographer Kai Reinhold Donner (1888-1935) were engaged in studying the language, folklore, everyday culture and the traditional way of life of the Selkups.

 Another famous Selkupologist was Eugene Helimski.